jieggii/jieggii/README.md

 I enjoy building things, breaking things, and figuring out how they work.

-I have a diverse range of interests, and right now, I'm particularly enthusiastic about:
+I have a diverse range of interests, and right now, I'm particularly enthusiastic about
 - Backend development (mostly in Go and Python)
 - Machine learning
 - IoT & embedded development